How to: Manage Status and State

 }

-• authorization.creator.name - The user who originally paired / authorized the device.
+• authorization.creator.name - The user who authorized the device

-• status (optional) - The status of the device.
-Can be:
+• status (optional) - Device status, which may be:

-• online - The device is online and paired.
+• online - Device is online and paired

-• paused - The device has been paused in the C2C Connections tab of Frame.io.
+• paused - Device has been temporarily disabled in the Frame.io C2C Connections panel

 id

-1. Establish the TCP/IP handshake and open the physical websocket connection.
+1. Establishing the TCP/IP handshake and opening the physical websocket connection

 Shell